 As is the case with most treks in Madeira, you will need a car to reach the Levada Do Caldeirão Verde trailhead from Funchal.
 Total drive time from Funchal was around 45 minutes.

-Once at the cafe/reception buildings, you walk up the broad leafy path to the right of the buildings if you are facing them to meet the main trail.
+The car park is paid parking, and you can get up-to-date pricing from reception.
+Once at the buildings, lace up your hiking boots and walk up the broad leafy path to the right of the buildings, to the trail.

 Trail Conditions and Route